 Paintballing is a great outdoor activity that your children can do with their friends, or you can even play as a family.
 In the ultra-realistic game zones, everyone can run around, burning off a massive 340 calories an hour.
-Paintballing is great for your core muscle groups, just make sure you’ve had a good stretch and a warm up before you get going, or you’ll get aching thighs afterwards!
-One of the best things about paintballing is how it really sparks children’s imagination.
+Paintballing is great for your core muscle groups, just make sure you’ve had a good stretch and a warm-up before you get going, or you’ll get aching thighs afterwards!
+One of the best things about paintballing is how it really sparks children’s imaginations.
 It’s not just great exercise, but it’s also an amazing adventure in technicolour.

 Archery has been having an amazing boost in popularity thanks to movies like The Hunger Games.
 Both girls and boys across the country are enjoying this exciting and technical sport.
 It’s something that you can do at a professional archery range.
 You can also practise at home with a basic target set, so that the next time you go to the range, you’ll have improved your accuracy.
 It’s a great sport to try with friends and family and so easy to learn.
 Embrace your inner Robin Hood!